Our family stays on the move, and that makes it vitally important to have a system for keeping activities and events organized.

 You need three tools for strategic scheduling: a handwritten planner, an online scheduler, and a wall calendar.

 The handwritten planner is for inspiration, ideation, and organization.
-The tactile feeling of writing things out and visually watching activities materialize helps me to think more clearly.
+The tactile feeling of writing things out and visually watching activities materialize helps visual learners to think more clearly.

 The online scheduler is for automated planning, electronic reminders and shared access.
-I set reminders for tasks Harold would otherwise forget.
+Using the Cozi Family Organizer I can set reminders tasks for Harold that he would otherwise forget.
+And we don’t have to all be on the same email platform.
 It’s a win-win!

 And the wall calendar serves as a highly visual reminder and central command center for the family.
+You can leave notes and reminders for the kids, instructions for the sitter and important information like numbers to poison control or emergency services.
 Olivia and Alexandra love to leave me messages and see what I respond on the board.

 A Simple Strategy to Plan Your Month

 1. Record all known activities on the month-at-a-glance view in your handwritten planner before the month begins.
-This includes birthdays, recurring activities, special events and school activities.
+Include birthdays, recurring activities, special events and school activities.

-2. Record events on the month-at-a-glance view in your handwritten planner as soon as you learn of them.
+2. Record events on the month-at-a-glance view in your handwritten planner as soon as you learn of them, even if you pencil them in.

 3. Pick a day once each week to transfer each activity to the detailed weekly view.
 I typically do this on Sunday.